 Automation is key to operational and economic efficiency.
 But when machine translation does not pick up on cultural subtleties, contextual references, and colloquialisms expressed in comments and reviews, we have to ask if it really serves its purpose.
 Employing a solution that uses translations in its algorithm gives inaccurate results precisely for this reason - it cannot discover the nuances of the language it’s translating.
 This article takes a look at the importance of a multilingual sentiment analysis solution that analyses the Voice of the Customer (VoC) in the native language, without having to resort to translations.

 Why we need multilingual sentiment analysis

 English is the global language of business, but it is not the native language of a majority of the world’s customers.
-In fact, only 20% of people in the world speak a functional version of English.
-Only 13% of the world speaks English.
+In fact, only 13% of the world speaks English.
 What about the other 87% of consumers?
 Businesses value the feedback of all their customers so that they can cater to all of them regardless of their geography and language.
 After all, the main goal of businesses is to acquire new customers, and keep the ones they already have.

 Companies thus need to understand the feelings and opinions of their customers, even if they express them in their native language.
 Although great in theory, this is difficult for most marketers since the manual analysis of each comment and review is not only time-consuming but also a very expensive task in the long run.
 It is not a sustainable model.